 - Cost: How much does the item cost to purchase or produce?

-- Review and adjust your inventory management strategies: Based on the VED analysis, review and adjust your inventory management strategies to ensure that you are allocating resources appropriately.
+Based on the VED analysis, review and adjust your inventory management strategies to ensure that you are allocating resources appropriately.
 For example, you may want to invest more time and resources into managing your vital items, while keeping a lower level of safety stock for essential and desirable items.

-- Monitor and review regularly: Regularly review and update your VED analysis to ensure that it accurately reflects the current importance or value of each inventory item to your business.
+Regularly review and update your VED analysis to ensure that it accurately reflects the current importance or value of each inventory item to your business.
 This can help you stay on top of changes in your business and adjust your inventory management strategies as needed.

 Overall, the VED analysis can be a valuable tool for businesses that want to optimize their inventory management and make informed decisions about how to allocate their resources.

-VED analysis in pharmacy example
+VED analysis example in pharmacy

 Here is an example of how a pharmacy might use VED analysis to classify its inventory items: